Apocalypsing: The Dating Trend That Could Happen To Anyone

 This can be exacerbated by the fact that there are a lot of natural commonalities among us all right now.
 “When we know we have things in common with someone, we as humans think: ‘Oh they’re similar to us, we can trust them,’” Dr. Forshee says.
 But that’s not always the case.

-Just because someone also watches The Bachelorette (a show where apocalypsing is the name of the game) doesn’t mean that your values are the same.
-Just as the shared trauma of living through the novel coronavirus isn't enough to hold a relationship together.
+So just because someone also watches The Bachelorette (a show where apocalypsing is the name of the game) doesn’t mean that your values are the same.
 Falling fast can be fun, but be sure you have a foundation built on communication, trust, and true connection — and not the fact that you're both rooting for Zac C. to win Tayshia's heart.